Transportation Division Vice President

 He served as chairperson on one of the largest rail general committees in the country, representing conductors, trainmen, yardmen, passenger conductors, passenger assistant conductors, hostlers and engineer trainees, exclusively.
 He also represented a large contingent of engineers on the northern half of CSXT.
 He has been elected or re-elected by acclamation a total of 14 times during his career, three times as delegate.

 On Feb.
-28, 2011, Lesniewski was elected as second alternate vice president-East by the UTU board of directors and was subsequently elected, overwhelmingly, as a full vice president by delegates at the 2011 UTU Convention, where he continues to serve today.
+28, 2011, Lesniewski was elected as second alternate vice president-East by the UTU board of directors and was subsequently elected, overwhelmingly, as a full vice president by delegates at the 2011 UTU Convention and was reelected to the position at the SMART Transportation Division convention in 2014.

 Lesniewski served on the National Negotiating Committee for the July 1, 2008, National Mediation Agreement under both former Presidents Paul C. Thompson and Malcolm B. Futhey Jr. He also served on the current 2011 National Negotiating Committee, having been appointed by International President Futhey in December 2009.
 His other International appointments include the Q&A Committee for the 2008 agreement, the 2008 Entry Rates Arbitration Committee, the Conductor Certification Bargaining Group RSAC Committee (2009), the Fatigue Management Plans Working Group RSAC (2012) and the National Wage & Rules panel (2004 and 2009).